blacklightpy/vaultofknowledge/World Building/Creativity and Arts/Colour Theory/ICC Colour Profiles.md

 They set the standard [[Colour Profiles]].

 A profile describes a mapping between a [[Colour Space]] and a profile connection space (PCS).
 PCSes are intermediate colour spaces that are used to transfer colours from one colour space to another.
-They are either [[CIELAB]] or [[CIE 1931 XYZ Colour Space|CIEXYZ]].1
+They are either [[CIELAB]] or [[CIE 1931 XYZ Colour Space|CIEXYZ]].

+# Gamut Mapping
 **Example**
 To convert an RGB colour space to a CMYK one:
 - We first obrain both the ICC profiles.